blakeembrey/atom-dash/README.md

 ## Usage

-Look up the token under your cursor or some selected text by pressing `ctrl-h`.
-By default, this uses a scoped search and searches based on the current file name and syntax.
+Look up the word under your cursor or selected text by pressing `ctrl-h`.
+This uses a scoped search and searches based on the current file name and selected syntax.
 If you want to search all documentation, press `ctrl-alt-h`.

-**Please note:** This plugin also works with Velocity on Windows and Zeal on Linux.
+**Hint:** To open avoid activating Dash, add `shift` to the command.
+E.g. `ctrl-shift-h`.
+This is useful when Dash is already visible - such as a dual monitor setup.

 ### Adding Docsets